What Happens If You Die Without A Will in Texas?

 In Texas, there is a presumption that all property you acquire during a marriage is community property, unless you received it as a gift or inherited it.

 The Texas intestacy statutes provide that if you die without a will and do not have any children, then your surviving spouse will inherit all of your community property.

 If you are married and your spouse and children survive you, then:

 - Your surviving spouse will inherit all your community property if all your children are also your surviving spouse’s children;

 - But if you have children from another marriage, all your one-half interest in community property will pass to your children, with your spouse keeping only his or her one-half interest.

-Dying without a Will can be problematic in blended families because it may result in the surviving spouse not having full ownership of the couple’s homestead.
+Dying without a Will in Texas can be problematic in blended families because it may result in the surviving spouse not having full ownership of the couple’s homestead.

 Separate property is property that you owned before marriage, or acquired, even during a marriage, by gift or inheritance.
-The intestate distribution formula is different for separate property:
+The formula for how the Texas intestacy statutes distribute your property is different for separate property: